Dora Gordine: Career

-In 1948 she was commissioned to produce a sculpture to stand in the new mother and baby unit at Holloway Prison in north London.
+In 1948 she was commissioned to produce a sculpture to stand in the new mother and baby unit at Holloway Prison in north London, paid for by the City financier and former suffragette Gordon Holmes.
 Happy Baby was largely forgotten by 2009, languishing in an administration block at the prison for many years.
 Now regarded as an important piece in 'La Gordine's' professional history it formed the centre piece of an exhibition of her work at Kingston University in February–March 2009.
 Her work was also part of the sculpture event in the art competition at the 1948 Summer Olympics.

 In 1960 Esso commissioned a 2.1 m x 1.5 m (7' x 5') low-relief Power for their new Milford Haven Refinery, which was unveiled by the Duke of Edinburgh.
-Gordine's last public commission, the 2-5 m (8') long Mother and Child was made for the entrance hall of the Royal Marsden Hospital, Surrey, in 1963.
+Gordine's last public commission, the 2–5 m (8') long Mother and Child was made for the entrance hall of the Royal Marsden Hospital, Surrey, in 1963.

 Widowhood and death

 Her husband's sudden death in 1966 from a heart attack left Gordine to live out her life alone in Dorich House.
 She had no children.
 As Gordine's client base became smaller and health problems undermined her ability to work to the standard she had during the 1920s, her eyesight deteriorated and she had arthritis in her shoulders and arms causing her career to end in the 1970s.
 She had a great interest in her garden and, in particular, herbs and plants used for medicinal purposes, such as Tansy.
-Adrian Howes and Robert Ruthven were her part-time gardeners for nearly two years in the mid-seventies.
+Adrian Howes and Robert Ruthven were her part-time gardeners for nearly two years in the mid-1970s.
 She often invited the members of the Royal Ballet School to Dorich house to pose for her.
 She died in Dorich House in December 1991, aged around 96.

 In subsequent years her work was to be revived by major exhibitions in London in 2006 at the Ben Uri Gallery in the Jewish Museum London, and in 2009 at Dorich House and Kingston University.